 MDAA Chairman and Founder

-Mr. Ellison is also involved with supporting wounded warriors of the United States military, and those with traumatic brain injury.
+Mr. Ellison was also involved with supporting wounded warriors of the United States military, and those with traumatic brain injury.
 In 2011, Mr. Ellison brought the National Football League and the United States Army together on TBI that resulted in a partnership announced in 2012, by the Commissioner of the NFL and the Chief of the United States Army.

 Earlier in his career, Mr. Ellison played professional football for 10 years as a starting middle linebacker with the San Francisco 49ers and Oakland Raiders, winning three Super Bowl championships.
 He was the first New Zealander to play in the NFL and the first New Zealander to win a Super Bowl.
 In 2017, Mr. Ellison was inducted into the Polynesian Football Hall of Fame.
 Mr. Ellison played college football at the University of Southern California, winning a National Championship and two Rose Bowls following a State High School Football Championship in Arizona.
 Mr. Ellison earned a Bachelor of Science degree in International Relations with a graduate emphasis on Defense and Strategic Studies from the University of Southern California in 1983.
 Mr. Ellison attended the National Security Seminar at the Army War College in 2009 and the National Security Seminar at the Air War College in 2011.
 Mr. Ellison also attended the University of Notre Dame where he attended a Business Management and Entrepreneurial program in 2013.